 Traditionally there are seven emotions that, unresolved, can be major internal causes of disease if they persist or are over-indulged in.

 A slightly expanded list of these gives:

-However, the connections between emotion and Organ (or Zang-fu) should not be taken too rigidly.
-Any of the Organs may be affected by any emotion.
+However, you can’t take the connections between emotion and Organ (or Zang-fu) too rigidly.
+Any emotion can affect any of the Organs.

-Besides, if a particular emotion is held too strongly for too long, it may affect not just the Organ mentioned but also another in the Five Phase or Element diagram (sorry – no page on that, yet).
+If you hold a particular emotion too strongly for too long, it may affect not just the Organ mentioned but also another in the Five Phase or Element diagram (sorry – no page on that, yet).

 So prolonged Fear could affect not just the Kidneys but also the Liver, leading to a lack of nerve or of courage.
 All emotions have an effect on the Heart.